 Top tip: Use the hashtag #journorequest and you’ll get PRs and experts who are available for comment coming to you.
 This can save you time.

-- Start with Google
+- start with Google

-- Dig out essays, articles and books from trusted sources
+- dig out essays, articles and books from trusted sources

-- Find experts and people you can talk to, contact them and interview them.
+- find experts and people you can talk to, contact them and interview them.

-Step 4: I know all the things!
+Part 4: I know all the things!

 There comes time when my brain screams, “I CAN’T TAKE ANY MORE!”
-And that’s when I know it’s time to write the copy.
+And that’s my cue to start writing.
+I have everything I need.

 - Stats and surveys from reliable sources.